BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/_index.md

 ---
 ### Connector 365 XRechnung Online Hilfe

-Here you will find all help and learning resources, for our Microsoft AppSource E-POST API APP.
+Here you will find all help and learning resources, for our Microsoft AppSource E-POST API App.

 Simply use either the bottom or left navigation menu.